suntsov/efar/README.md

 ![](efar.png)

+## Requirements
+* Emacs 26.1 or newer.

+## Installation
+* Manually: download efar.el and add the location to load path.
+* From melpa: ensure you have melpa in your package-archives (see Melpa Installation).
+Then, **M-x package-install [RET] efar**

 ## Usage
-Package is not available in MELPA yet (there is a plan to publish it in nearest future, though).

-To start eFar just load file efar.el and type **M-x efar**.
+To start eFar just type **M-x efar**.

 When Efar is called with universal argument, default-directory of actual buffer is automatically opened in left panel - **C-u M-x efar**.

-## Requirements
-* Emacs 26.1 or newer.

 ## Features